The cold facts of air conditioner testing

 Before we adopted our new testing method in 2013, time and money constraints meant CHOICE was only able to review a very small number of models – about 20 per year, even though there are a few hundred split-system inverter models on the market at any one time.
 We could also only cover only one size category at a time – typically small (3.5kW and below) or large (7kW and higher) models.
 So the number of models we could report on was only ever a very small fraction of the market.

 On top of that, we often had trouble sourcing models for testing as we needed to test well ahead of the season, and manufacturers often did not have their new-season models available in time.
-Add in the fact that it cost us about $160,000 to buy and test those 20 models each year and you can see why we looked for better value proposition for our members.
+Add in the fact that it cost us about $160,000 to buy and test those 20 models each year (as of 2013 - it would be even more now) and you can see why we looked for a better value proposition for our members.

 The overall score is made up of: